bevy-cheatbook/bevy-cheatbook/src/cookbook/_index.md

 # Bevy Cookbook

-List of recipes for common problems and tasks in game development.
+This chapter shows you how to do various practical things using Bevy.

+Indended as a supplement to Bevy's [official examples](https://github.com/bevyengine/bevy/tree/latest/examples#examples).

-The recipes are written to only focus on the relevant information for the task at hand.
+The examples are written to only focus on the relevant information for the task at hand.

 Only the relevant parts of the code are shown.
-Full example files are available and linked on the page of each recipe.
+Full compilable example files are available and linked on each page.

-It is assumed that you are already familiar with Bevy programming.
-If not, check out [Bevy Basics](../basics/_index.md).
+It is assumed that you are already familiar with [Bevy Programming](../programming/_index.md).